 Flying to Lausanne via Geneva Airport in Switzerland

 Cheap flights to Geneva Airport (GVA) usually offer the easiest way to fly from many parts of Europe to Lausanne on Lac Léman in Switzerland.
 Geneva Airport is a mere 60-km / 40-minute drive on the Autoroute A1 from Lausanne.
-Taxi2Airport quotes around €250 one way – taxis not reserved in advance will charge according to the meter.
+Taxi2Airport and Suntransfers quote around €250 one way – taxis not reserved in advance will charge according to the meter.
 Airport shuttle bus services are available between Geneva Airport and Lausanne costing around CHF50 per person – advance reservations required.

 Taking the train from Geneva Airport to Lausanne is far cheaper and not much slower.
 Trains depart from the basement of Geneva Airport (GVA) and travel directly to Lausanne – transfers are not required at Geneva-Cornavin station.